Each surface of the shape shown by a transition has a texture.

 the default image texture is an image of the HTML element passed.

 Using mapActor or mapElement a different HTML element

-or mapClipToElement also part of an HTML element could be mapped.
+or mapClipToElement a part of an HTML element can be mapped.

-As explained in Texture Canvas, the HTML elements are first drawn
+As explained in Texture Canvas, taccgl™ uses the

-on a 2D canvas and the mapped as textures.
+taxture canvas to create a texture atlas.
 Using the somewhat more low level

-function map you can give a rectangular portion of the texture canvase
+function map you can map a rectangular portion of the texture

 Textures can also be animated